xwmx/nb/README.md

           Shortcut Alias: `o`
   peek    Open the bookmarked page in your terminal web browser.
           Shortcut Alias: `p`
-  url     Print the URL for the specified bookmark.
+  search  Search notes and bookmarks for <query>.
+Alias for `notes search`. url     Print the URL for the specified bookmark.

 Description: